 How Long Will the Termite Treatment Last?

 All liquid termiticides should provide termite control for at least five years when applied according to label directions.
 The actual length of control on a given structure will depend on factors such as thoroughness of the application, environmental conditions, and density of termites in the area.
-If termites swarm again and continue to be a problem a year after treatment, it’s usually not from degradation of the termiticide but because termites have found an untreated gap in the chemical barrier.
+If termites swarm again and continue to be a problem a year after treatment, then it’s usually not from degradation of the termiticide but rather because termites have found an untreated gap in the chemical barrier.

 Will the Chemicals Harm my Family or Pets?

 Termiticides are tested extensively for adverse effects on health.
-Before a product can be used, numerous studies are conducted by the manufacturer and independently evaluated by the U.S. Environmental Protection Agency.
+Before a product can be used, numerous studies are conducted by the manufacturer and independently evaluated by the U.S. Environmental Protection Agency (EPA).
 Based on the current body of knowledge, registered termiticides pose no significant hazard to humans, pets, or the environment when applied according to label directions.
 Despite the negligible health risk from a properly performed termite treatment, people with lingering concerns should consult their physician.
 Most of the newer liquid products have essentially no odor.
 Clients who are still apprehensive may want to consider having their home treated with baits.

 Have I Been “Cheated” if Termites Continue to Infest my House After Treatment?

 Not necessarily.
 Unlike other services such as plumbing or electrical work, termite control involves living creatures.
-The best treatments performed by knowledgeable firms may fail at times, when termites find their way through tiny, untreated gaps in the soil.
-While the intent is to establish a continuous, impenetrable chemical barrier, this can be very challenging to achieve in actual practice.
+The best treatments performed by knowledgeable firms may fail at times, such as when termites find their way through tiny, untreated gaps in the soil.
+While the intent is to establish a continuous, impenetrable chemical barrier, this can be very challenging to achieve in practice.
 In the case of baits, it may take several months for termites to initially find the below-ground installations and several months more to achieve termite control.